phschon/ultrabot/README.md

 * moderation functionality for image posts
 * support arbitrary module names (not only digits and letters)

+Feel free to open issues for suggestions or contribute your own module :)

 ## Notes

 * `metamodule.py` is the base class which all modules must inherit.
 It specifies methods that are needed by the bot and must be implemented.
 * `template.py` shows sample code for creating new functionalities.
 Adapt line 10, 14, 16-19, 44, the execute function and the file name for the individual purpose
 * In order to deploy the bot, you will need to register it using your discord account.
-More infos: https://discordapp.com/developers/docs/topics/oauth2
+More infos: https://discordapp.com/developers/docs/topics/oauth2.
+The token needed for the bot is stored in a file named `token` in its the root directory.

 ## Dependencies